seagle0128/doom-modeline/README.md

 ;; Whether display the gnus notifications.
 (setq doom-modeline-gnus t)

-;; Wheter gnus should automatically be updated and how often (set to nil to disable) (setq doom-modeline-gnus-timer 2)
+;; Wheter gnus should automatically be updated and how often (set to 0 or smaller than 0 to disable) (setq doom-modeline-gnus-timer 2)

 ;; Whether display the IRC notifications.
 It requires `circe' or `erc' package.